 Training

 The three neural networks were trained using distinct cross-validation folds, with the encoder component of each network initialized with pre-trained weights.
-For two networks that employed DenseNet-121 and Inception-ResNet-V2 as encoders, the weights of the pre-trained model were fixed during the initial two epochs, with only the decoder weights being trained.
+For the two networks that employed DenseNet-121 and Inception-ResNet-V2 as encoders, the weights of the pre-trained model were fixed during the initial two epochs, with only the decoder weights being trained.
 Subsequently, both encoder and decoder weights were trained for the remaining epochs.
 A decayed learning rate based on the number of epochs was implemented to capture the gradual convergence of the model.
 Once the validation loss began to increase, the training process was terminated.

 Inference Pipeline

 To facilitate patch extraction, tissue regions were segmented from WSIs in the preprocessing step.
 To generate the uniform patch-coordinate sampling grid, a lower resolution grid was generated, which was then scaled to match the highest resolution WSIs.
-Scaled coordinate points were used as centers for extracting high-resolution image patches from the WSI image.
+Scaled coordinate points were used as centers for extracting high resolution image patches from the WSI image.
 The stitching of segmented patches caused boundary artifacts due to the smaller patch sizes that could not capture the context of a larger neighborhood region.
-As a solution to these issues, the inference was made on overlapping patches with large patch sizes, with average prediction probabilities calculated at regions that overlapped.
+A solution to this problem was to make the inference on overlapping patches with large patch sizes, with average prediction probabilities calculated at regions that overlapped.
 It was found to be optimal to overlap consecutive neighboring patches by 50% for both accuracy and computation efficiency.
 Furthermore, an increase in patch size by a factor of four during inference increased the quality of generated heatmaps compared to those generated during training.